asakaidev/Reflect/README.md

 - Does not steal your token or save it locally

-- no this cannot clone stickers this is made with v11 what do u expect?
+- No this cannot clone stickers this is made with v11 what do u expect?